shayanhabibi/MD1LearningOutcomes/README.md

 |            [Glucose]             |
 |          `Temperature`           |
 |              `pH`                    |
 > These are the constituents from a slide which describes the "Normal Values" of these constituents.
 That's why items like Temperature are present
+> Note that pO2 and pCO2 stand for the partial pressure of Oxygen and Carbon Dioxide respectively -> used to measure conc of them in blood

 ### Discuss the concept of homeostasis and homeostatic control systems